nborbas/nborbas/README.md

 On my GitHub profile you will mostly find:
  - Some example **SQL** projects
  - Link to my **Tableau Public Portfolio** which showcases various data visualizations made with Tableau software
- - Link to my **KNIME Community Hub Profile** where several workflows are hosted that were made with KNIME Analytics Platform
+ - Link to my **KNIME Community Hub Portfolio** where several workflows are hosted that were made with KNIME Analytics Platform

 ## SQL Projects :computer:
 - [SQL Knowledge Base](https://github.com/nborbas/sql_knowledge_base) - Query Examples & Notes (DataCamp: _Data Analyst in SQL_ course)